AN OVERVIEW OF TODAY’S MODERN WHITE PAPER

 - To support an evaluation of competing offerings from different vendors

 Enumerates a series of loosely connected ideas, facts, or arguments.
 It’s light and lively roundup of highlights about some issue.
+This is generally a much shorter paper, although it may be used in conjunction with either a problem/solution or features/benefit paper.

 While the three main types of white papers listed above encompass most all types of white papers, white papers may also be sub-categorized into the below types.
 Contact me for more information.